 This Obagi-type scrub offers deep moisture while removing unwanted skin cells and makeup residue.
 Filled with betaine salicylate, extracted from sugar beet and allantoin from comfrey leaf and root, which provides soothing and healing effect.

 Free of parabens, synthetic fragrances and dyes, this hypoallergenic exfoliating gel has a gel-like texture that transforms into a milky foam upon contact with water.

 ❤️ Shop Now for Pyunkang Yul Peeling Gel

 Isntree Clear Skin BHA Toner

-The seaweeds complex—hijiki, sea staghorn, sea trumpet, and agar— is loaded with numerous vital nutrients and minerals that helps detoxify and improve skin’s overall conditions.
+The seaweeds complex - hijiki, sea staghorn, sea trumpet and agar—is loaded with numerous vital nutrients and minerals that help detoxify and improve overall skin condition.

-This gentle exfoliator gets rid of unnecessary keratin inside the pores to keep the skin clearer and brighter and enhances the absorption of active ingredients in the next steps of the skincare routine.
+This gentle exfoliator gets rid of unnecessary keratin inside the pores to make skin clearer and more radiant, and enhances the absorption of active ingredients in the next steps of the skin care routine.

 ❤️ Shop Now for Isntree BHA Toner

 An effective yet non-irritating exfoliating solution is formulated with ECOCERT-certified cellulose from pine trees.
 It effectively peel away dead skin cells and waste, improves skin texture, and restores your natural glow and radiance.